nexusdrugi/demo-chess-board/README.md

 ## Features

 - **Complete Chess Implementation**: All standard chess pieces with proper movement rules
-- **Drag & Drop Interface**: Intuitive piece movement using mouse drag and drop
+- **Drag & Drop Interface**: Intuitive piece movement using mouse drag and drop; touch-friendly tap-to-select and tap-to-move
+- **Keyboard-Only Play**: Navigate squares with Tab/Shift+Tab; press Enter/Space to select a piece and to confirm a move
+- **Accessible UI**: Chess board announced to assistive tech (board role=group; squares role=button with accessible names like "e2 white pawn"); live game status announcements via role=status; focus-visible outlines and disabled states
 - **Move Validation**: Comprehensive validation for all piece types, with illegal moves filtered so your king is never left in check:
   - Pawn moves
   - Rook, Bishop, Queen linear movements